Call of Duty: Warzone: Black Ops Cold War story arc

-Vanguard
+Vanguard story arc

 In December 1944, Butcher authorizes Operation Vulcan, a top-secret SOE mission to infiltrate Caldera Island and track down fleeing Axis soldiers and scientists.
 While nearing the island, accompanied by Task Force Trident, their plane is shot, forcing Trident to jump out while Butcher crashes near the beach.
 As the three Trident operators attempt to navigate the island, Butcher emerges from the crash and finds an entrance to a Nazi bunker near the beach.
-Intel from the bunker reveals that the Nazis were working on a chemical weapon, named "Nebula V".
-Some time later, Butcher travels to the Swiss Alps with Task Force Yeti, where the Nazis are keeping the Nebula V gas in a fortress.
+Intel from the bunker reveals that the Nazis were working on a chemical weapon, named Nebula V. Some time later, Butcher travels to the Swiss Alps with Task Force Yeti, where the Nazis are keeping the Nebula V gas in a fortress.
 The task force storms the fortress, but is unable to stop the Nazi commander from unleashing the gas.
 Butcher and the task force barely manage to escape as the gas engulfs the fortress.

 The Nazis begin to deploy Nebula V across the world, hitting major cities such as Paris and London, as well as Caldera.
 In March 1951, Butcher dispatches Task Force Harpy to Caldera to intercept a Nazi arms convoy, where they find a radio emitting a mysterious primal sound.
 Butcher laments that the release of Nebula V has awakened something powerful near Caldera.
 The island would eventually become a battleground between two gigantic monsters, the kaiju Godzilla and the gorilla Kong.

 By 1976, the Task Forces under Butcher's command begin to take up mercenary work, in hopes of recovering Nazi gold and other sources of wealth.
 Butcher leads his own squad, Task Force Immortal, to investigate the crash site of a helicopter carrying a gold shipment, but is met with hostility from Vanguard squad leader Arthur Kingsley, who has formed his own mercenary team comprising members from other task forces.